bm98/FS20_HudBar/README.md

-# MSFS HudBar V 0.20.0.13
+# MSFS HudBar V 0.21.0.14

-### Display essential Information as Bar at any side of the primary screen
+### Display essential Information as Bar or Tile at any side of the primary screen

-* Displays essential aircraft and flight information as Bar
+* Displays essential aircraft and flight information as Bar or Tile
 * Supports 1 and 2 engine aircrafts (Prop/Engine RPM, FuelFlow for each)
 * Provides 5 different content profiles which are fully configurable
 * The pilot can directly activate Autopilot commands